-Middle and High School Curriculum
+Middle-School and High-School Curriculum

-High School Business/Technology Courses
+High School Business Courses

-The objectives of the Business/Technology Department are to encourage students to develop marketable skills and to gain business knowledge for personal or business application.
+The objectives of the Business Department is to encourage students to develop marketable skills and to gain business knowledge for personal or business application.
 The courses are developed to enable students to seek employment immediately after graduation, to provide a background for college-bound students, and to gain a general understanding of the business world for personal use.